devavi-labs/simple-react-responsive/README.md

 export default App
 ```

-Then use <Responsive> component to wrap any component to make it responsive.
+Then use "Responsive" component to wrap any component to make it responsive.

 ### Example

-The following code will render the <MyComponent> only in devices with screen size larger than mobile devices.
+The following code will render the "MyComponent" only in devices with screen size larger than mobile devices.

 ```
 <Responsive